JamesBrill/react-speech-recognition/docs/V3-MIGRATION.md

 ### resetTranscript

 This is now state returned by `useSpeechRecognition`.
-This only resets the component's transcript, no global state.
+This only resets the component's transcript, not any global state.

 ### startListening